 If you believe that our processing of your personal data is not in compliance with the provisions described herein and/or the applicable data protection laws, you also have the right to lodge a complaint with one of the competent data protection supervisory authorities.

 10. Right to object

-According to Article 21(1) GDPR, you have the right to object at any time to the processing of your personal data within the meaning of Article 6(1) sentence 1 lit. (e) or (f) GDPR.
+According to Article 21(1) GDPR, you have the right to object at any time to the processing of your personal data within the meaning of Article 6(1) first sentence lit. (e) or (f) GDPR.
 We kindly ask you to indicate in your objection the reasons why we should no longer process your personal data.
 You may address your objection to the controller (see section 1.) or to our data protection officer (see section 2.).
-In case of a substantiated objection, we shall no longer use your personal data for the respective purposes and erase them from our system, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
+In case of a substantiated objection, we shall no longer use your personal data for the respective purposes and erase them from our system unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or if processing is necessary to establish, exercise or defend legal claims.